microsoft/vcpkg-docs/vcpkg/commands/edit.md

 * the `%APPDATA%\Local\Programs` folder
 * the Windows Registry

-On Linux, vcpkg searches for the Visual Studio Code executable:
+On Linux, vcpkg searches for the Visual Studio Code executable in:

 * `/usr/bin/code`
 * `/usr/share/code/bin/code`